Concordium/concordium.github.io/source/shared/net/desktop-wallet/update-baker-pool-dw.rst

 #.
 In the Desktop Wallet, Verify that the **Transaction details** are as you intended, select **I am sure that the proposed changes are correct**, and then select **Generate and Sign**.

 #.
 On the Ledger, there's a message saying **Review transaction**.
-Verify that the sender account is correct, and navigate to the right.
-The Ledger says **Remove baker from pool**.
-Navigate to the right.
+Verify that the sender account is correct and navigate to the right.
+Verify that the Ledger shows the correct amount to delegate and navigate to the right.
+Verify that the restake preference is correct and navigate to the right.
+Verify that the delegation target is correct and navigate to the right.

 #.
 The Ledger says **Sign transaction**.
 Press both buttons to sign the transaction.
 The Ledger says **Concordium is ready**.

 ..
 Note::
    If you want to decline the transaction, press the right button on the Ledger.
 The hardware wallet now says **Decline to sign transaction**.
 Press both buttons to decline.
 In the Desktop Wallet, there's a message saying **The action was declined on the Ledger device.
 Please try again.**

 In the Desktop Wallet, you can now see **Transaction details**, **Signatures**, and **Security & Submission Details**, which include the status of the transaction, the identicon, and the transaction hash.
-If you have all the required signatures, you can :ref:`submit the transaction to the chain <submit-remove-baker>`, otherwise, you'll have to export the proposal and receive signatures from the co-signers.
+If you have all the required signatures, you can :ref:`submit the transaction to the chain <submit-pool-update>`, otherwise, you'll have to export the proposal and receive signatures from the co-signers.

 Export proposal
 ---------------